jujumiago/living-civilization-framework/CONTRIBUTING.md

 ## Technical Contributions

-If the repository includes technical components, contributions may include:
+If the repository includes technical components now or in future versions, contributions may include:

 - Code improvements
 - Tools